 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, A.P.
 Moller - Maersk reported total carbon emissions of approximately 83,528,000,000 kg CO2e, with Scope 1 emissions at about 33,939,000,000 kg CO2e, Scope 2 emissions at approximately 356,000,000 kg CO2e (market-based), and Scope 3 emissions reaching about 49,232,000,000 kg CO2e.
-This marked an increase from 2023, where total emissions were about 77,677,000,000 kg CO2e.
+This represents a significant increase from 2023, where total emissions were about 77,677,000,000 kg CO2e.
 A.P.
-Moller - Maersk has set ambitious climate commitments, aiming for a 70% reduction in absolute emissions for Scope 1 and 2 by 2030, compared to 2020 levels, and a net-zero target across all scopes by 2040.
-This commitment is considered one of the most ambitious in the port industry.
-Additionally, the company plans to achieve a 96% reduction in total Scope 1 and 2 emissions by 2040 and a 90% reduction in Scope 3 emissions within the same timeframe.
-The company is also focused on increasing its renewable electricity sourcing from 22.7% in 2022 to 100% by 2030, further supporting its sustainability goals.
-A.P.
-Moller - Maersk's initiatives reflect a strong commitment to addressing climate change and reducing its carbon footprint in the maritime industry.
+Moller - Maersk has set ambitious climate commitments, aiming for a 70% reduction in absolute emissions for Scope 1 and 2 by 2030, compared to a 2020 baseline, and achieving net-zero emissions across all scopes by 2040.
+This commitment is noted as the most ambitious target in the port industry to date.
+Additionally, the company has pledged to reduce Scope 1 emissions by 35% and Scope 3 emissions by 90% by 2040.
+The company’s targets are aligned with the Science Based Targets initiative (SBTi), which includes a commitment to reduce absolute Scope 1 GHG emissions by 34.7% and Scope 3 GHG emissions by 21.9% by 2030, using 2022 as the base year.
+Furthermore, A.P.
+Moller - Maersk aims to increase its sourcing of renewable electricity from 22.7% in 2022 to 100% by 2030.
+Overall, A.P.
+Moller - Maersk's climate strategy reflects a strong commitment to reducing greenhouse gas emissions and transitioning towards sustainable operations, with a clear roadmap for achieving these goals by 2040.

 Access structured emissions data, company-specific emission factors, and source documents